RudreshWar08/Armed-Dangerous-Game-using-AI-/README.txt

 # Armed and Dangerous 🎯

 *Armed and Dangerous* is a browser-based 2D shooting game built using pure HTML.
-Players control a weapon to shoot enemies appearing from the sides of the screen, aiming for a high score.
+Players control a weapon to shoot enemies appearing from the sides of the screen, aiming for a high score

 ## 🎮 Gameplay Overview